Wave your hand or just speak up as seems appropriate.

 people report

-reading-homework-self-testings at various times,
+reading-homework-self-testings at various times and

 some report quite late.